atlantishealthcare/aws-serverless-retry/README.md

     let queueName = "queue-name"; //Required.Should be a valid queue name
     let maxNumberOfMessagesToRead = 6; //Required.
 Can be any number between 1 to 10.
     let readConfigFromMessage = true; //Accepts either true/false.
     //If true config values are retrieved from message body.
+It is assumed that asrConfig (as below) will get sent in message.
     //Example: message.asrConfig = {
-    //    retryTopicName: "",
+    //    triggerTopicName: "",
     //    failureTopicName: "",
     //    maxRetryAttempts: 2
     // }
     //If false config values are retrieved from sqsConfig which is passed as parameter
     //Example: sqsConfig : {
-    //    retryTopicName: "",
+    //    triggerTopicName: "",
     //    failureTopicName: "",
     //    maxRetryAttempts: 2
     // }

     let sqsConfig = {
-                        retryTopicName: "", //required
+                        triggerTopicName: "", //required
                         failureTopicName: "", //required
                         maxRetryAttempts: 2 //optional.
 Defaults to 1 if not provided };